 Request all of your medical bills and records, document your lost wages, and anything else you need, and send them to the insurance company.
 Provide them in an indexed package that chronologically orders the records.
-Look organized and serious by the way in which you present the medical records.
-Include in your letter any particularly important facts about your injuries and your pain and suffering but keep it brief.
-No insurance adjuster is going to read a treatise in a soft tissue injury case.
+Look organized and serious by how you present the medical records.
+Include in your letter any particularly important facts about your injuries and your emotional and physical pain and suffering, but keep it brief.
+No insurance adjuster will read a treatise in a soft tissue injury case.
 Many won’t even read the demand.

 - How to write a demand letter